 Brands need to build Visibility & Reputation online

 Targeted Visibility & Reputation are a Luxury brands greatest asset in a ‘digital centric’ market.
-As a luxury proposition you need to build this strong brand reputation by focusing on particular platforms and communities.
+As a luxury brand you need to build this strong brand reputation by focusing on particular platforms and communities.

 Millennials and the Luxury Sector

-This is often a case of the famous ‘Little Emperors Syndrome’, increasing family wealth coupled with the One Child Policy led to whole family units catering for a single child.
+This is often a case of the famous ‘Little Emperors Syndrome’, where increasing family wealth coupled with the One Child Policy led to whole family units catering for a single child.
 As a result, more funds have been available to Millennials from wealthy backgrounds coupled with an insatiable consumer demand for quality brands.
 With such a huge surge of luxury enamoured youths across China, tapping into this market and building brand loyalty can pay dividends for years to come with individuals so early in their consumption life cycle.

 Online Branding and Sales supports a Quality Distribution Network

-This is a conundrum for many brands, do they approach expensive Chinese distributors and get their products stocked on shelves or is there a more cost-effective method?
+This is a conundrum for many brands.
+Do they approach expensive Chinese distributors and get their products stocked on shelves or is there a more cost-effective method?
 Chinese distributors are notoriously selective about which products they promote; they are looking for pre-existing sales, do not engage in branding (this component cannot be ignored!) and can be ruthless with a reputation for ‘racing to the bottom’ on price and service.

-Once a brand is more established and has sales figures higher quality distributors are keen to take on the product that work with other well-known luxury names.
+Once a brand is more established and has sales figures, higher quality distributors are keen to take on the product that work with other well-known luxury names.